 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

-- 12-16 (approx.) kipfler potatoes, scrubbed clean (or any small potato that roasts well)
+- 16 Kipfler potatoes -scrubbed clean (or any small potato that roasts well)

-- 4 tablespoons extra virgin olive oil (or melted ghee)
+- 4 tbsp olive oil -extra virgin (or melted ghee)

 - 8 slices prosciutto